 Human resources are an essential part of every company.
 The better people you have in your team, the higher your chances to outdo your competition.
 Nevertheless, it’s not always possible to find projects and constant employment for every person you would like to have in your team, especially when it comes to developers.
-That’s when outsourcing of human resources might be really helpful.
+That’s when HR outsourcing might be really helpful.

 We’ve been working hard for a long time to develop a system which will facilitate the process of outsourcing employees since a great percentage of our developers work in this model.
 We’re still mastering it, though we have some tips we would like to share with you.